pbek/QOwnNotes/webpage/src/getting-started/demo.md

-# Demo
+# QOwnNotes Demo

-You can try out **QOwnNotes** without installing it by following these instructions:
+You can try out **QOwnNotes** in your web-browser without installing it by following these instructions:

 1) Click on this [Play With Docker](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/pbek/docker-desktop/main/examples/docker-compose.play-with-docker.yml&stack_name=desktop) link.
 2) Click the **Start** button (see screenshot bullet **1**) and login with your Docker account